geofrancis/ardupilot_wiki/common/source/docs/common-gps-for-yaw.rst

 New RTK GPS modules, such as a pair of Ublox F9's, devices based on the Unicore UM-982 or some dual-antenna devices can be used to estimate yaw, in addition to providing position information.
 This removes the need for a compass which may suffer from magnetic interference from the ground or the vehicle's motors and ESCs.
-This works even if the GPSs do not have an RTK fix (RTCM data from a fixed RTK station or NTRIP server).
+This works even if the GPSs do not have RTCM data from a fixed RTK station or NTRIP server.

 GPSes from ArduPilot Partners that are known to work are shown on the :ref:`common-positioning-landing-page`